 Days 4-6 of this Manitoba Road Trip are spent near West Hawk Lake and Falcon Lake.

-The two lakes are only a 15-minute drive apart, so you can pick one nice accommodation and stay there for a couple of nights.
+The two lakes are only a 15-minute drive apart, so you can pick one nice accommodation and stay there for a couple of nights on your road trip.

 Falcon Trails Resort owns a number of stunning, lakeside log cabins in the forest that will fill the last days of your Manitoba trip with absolute zen.